 What to see in Whitehorse

-The main appeal of the Yukon is its unspoiled wilderness, with Whitehorse being a great base from which to take excursions into the great outdoors.
-The Yukon Wildlife Preserve is the ideal spot to meet the local wildlife as it is home to the region's 10 major animal species: lynx, woodland caribou, elk, moose, wood bison, mountain goats, muskoxen, mule deer, and two species of Dall's sheep.
+The main appeal of the Yukon, of course, is its unspoilt wilderness, with Whitehorse being a great base from which to take excursions into the great outdoors.
+The Yukon Wildlife Preserve is the ideal spot to encounter the local wildlife as it is home to the region's 10 major animal species: lynx, woodland caribou, elk, moose, wood bison, mountain goats, muskoxen, mule deer and two species of Dall's sheep.

-Because Yukon is a place where dogs are so integral to local culture, a visit to Muktuk Adventures is a must.
+Because the Yukon is a place where dogs are so integral to local culture, a visit to Muktuk Adventures is a must.
 Another option for those interested in dog-sledding and other outdoor ranching activities are the tours offered by Sky High Wilderness Ranch.
-Plenty of scenic hiking is possible in and around Whitehorse, with the Miles Canyon a particular favourite, and the stretching expanses of Kluane National Park beckoning nature lovers.
+Plenty of scenic hiking is possible in and around Whitehorse, with Miles Canyon a particular favourite, and the stretching expanses of Kluane National Park are great for nature lovers.

-Cultural and historical sightseeing attractions in Whitehorse include the MacBride Museum of Yukon History, the S.S.
-Klondike sternwheeler ship, the Yukon Beringia Interpretive Centre, the log skyscrapers, and a number of fun gold rush sites.
+Cultural and historical sightseeing attractions in Whitehorse include the MacBride Museum of Yukon History, the SS Klondike sternwheeler ship, the Yukon Beringia Interpretive Centre and a number of fun gold-rush sites.

-The area around Dawson City lured thousands brave young men and women to join the world's last great gold rush in 1897.
-It is today bursting with attractions and sights centred on this romantic piece…
+The area around Dawson City lured thousands of brave young men and women to join the world's last great gold rush in 1897.
+It's now a colourful town with boardwalks and plenty…

-This vast park is dominated by mountains and ice in Canada's extreme alpine zone, making it a magnet to mountaineers and rugged adventure-seekers.
-The landscape includes mountain lakes, alpine meadows,…
+This vast park is dominated by mountains and ice in Canada's extreme alpine zone, making it a magnet for mountaineers and rugged adventure seekers who explore its mountain lakes,…

-On the banks of the Takhini River in a remote part of the Yukon, Frank Turner established a truly wonderful community centred on caring for this beloved sled dogs.
-He is a venerated figure, having…
+On the banks of the Takhini River in a remote part of the Yukon, venerated musher Frank Turner established a truly wonderful community centred on caring for sled dogs.
+In recent years, the Muktuk Kennels…